 Loneliness is about feeling alone rather than being alone, as people with friends and family can still experience loneliness, just as socially isolated people can.

 If you feel like you don’t have anyone to share your feelings with or turn to for emotional support, you may be more susceptible to emotional exhaustion.
 That’s because trying to handle all of your problems alone or keeping your feelings bottled up can increase stress and anxiety.

-An obvious treatment for emotional exhaustion is to remove what’s causing you excessive stress, but this isn’t always possible.
-Also, it’s not always clear what the exact causes are, so try making small changes before drastic ones. .
+An obvious strategy for coping with emotional exhaustion is to remove what’s causing you excessive stress.
+But this isn’t always possible.
+Also, it’s not always clear what the exact causes are, so try making small changes before drastic ones.
 Disconnect from toxic people in your circle and set healthy boundaries.